 In years past, Pentecost was celebrated with greater solemnity than it is today.
 In fact, the entire period between Easter and Pentecost Sunday was known as Pentecost (and it still is called Pentecost in the Eastern churches, both Catholic and Orthodox).
 During those 50 days, both fasting and kneeling were strictly forbidden, because this period was supposed to give us a foretaste of the life of Heaven.
 In more recent times, parishes celebrated the approach of Pentecost with the public recitation of the Novena to the Holy Ghost.

-While most parishes no longer publicly recite the novena, many individual Catholics do.
+While most parishes no longer publicly recite this novena, many individual Catholics do.
 You can take part in the novena by signing up for a free e-mail reminder for the Novena to the Holy Ghost.

 For more information on Pentecost, associated holy days, and the Holy Spirit, see Pentecost 101: Everything You Need To Know About Pentecost in the Catholic Church.